Yosh04/Yosh04/README.md

 <br>

 ## Introduction
 Hi there!
 I'm Yosh Escorcia, a passionate developer from Costa Rica.
-I specialize in creating exciting and visually appealing projects using
+I specialize in creating exciting and visually appealing projects using:
 <code>React, Node.js, MongoDB, and Firebase.
 I also have knowledge of Flutter and enjoy exploring design patterns.</code>

 ## About Me